jiewpassakorn/secure-chat-slient/README.md

 - **VITE_SECRET_KEY** add your secret key for encrpytion.

-## To start the server
+## Start Locally

-run server by nodemon and use mongoDB as a database
+Run server by nodemon and use mongoDB as a database

 ```
-// at root folder
 npm start
 ```

-## To start frontend
+Run frontend.
 This project created by using vite as a frontend framework.
 Vite is tools for create react project

 ```
 cd frontend